KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News

+**[09/08/2025] ASSCC'25:** One co-authored paper, **Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference**, has been accepted by ASSCC'25!
+Congrats!🎉

 **[01/08/2025] BioCAS'25:** One led and co-first authored paper, **A Memory-Efficient Retrieval Architecture for RAG-Enabled Wearable Medical LLM-Agent**, has been accepted by BioCAS'25!
 Congrats!🎉

 **[18/07/2025] TCAD'25:** One co-authored paper, **Configurable Dataflow and Adaptive Mapping Optimization for Hybrid ReRAM and SRAM Compute-in-Memory Accelerator**, has been accepted by TCAD!
 Congrats!🎉